Magisk-Modules-Repo/WDAnimationcxair/README.md

 ### v2.0-(Fasil)
 - Added watchdogs version two of watchdogs animation.
 - Improved verbose during installation to make it fully understandable by the user.
 - Code cleanup.
-Thanks to [Skittles9823](https://t.me/Skittles9823) for giving his advise to clean unnecessary spaces an a lot more.
+Thanks to [Skittles9823](https://t.me/Skittles9823) for giving his advise to clean unnecessary spaces and a lot more.

 ### v3.0-(Utopia)
 - Moved to Unity template 4.4.